JiwonJeong414/UltimateNotes/programming-languages/javascript/functions.md

 console.log(sum(1, 2, 3)); // this will print 3
 ```

-If we want to use every parameter in our called code, we have to use the arguments object:
+If we want to use every parameter in our called code, we have to use the arguments object.

 ```javascript
 function sum() {